matomo-org/developer-documentation/docs/generated/master/Piwik/ScheduledTask.md

 <a name="getObjectInstance" id="getObjectInstance"></a>
 ### `getObjectInstance()`

-Returns the object instance on which the method should be executed.
+Returns the object instance that contains the method to execute.

 Returns a class
 name if the method is static.